 ∑ The integrity of the process shall be maintained by carefully avoiding any real or apparent conflict of interest.

-The vice president for research (VPR) has primary responsibility for overseeing research integrity, and shall appoint a research integrity officer (RIO), who will be primarily responsible for the correct observance of the procedures set forth below.
-The RIO will normally be the operations manager of the Research Foundation at Binghamton.
+The vice president for research (VPR) has primary responsibility for overseeing research integrity, and shall appoint a research standards officer (RSO), who will be primarily responsible for the correct observance of the procedures set forth below.
+The RSO will normally be the operations manager of the Research Foundation at Binghamton.

 Reports of misconduct shall be handled in a four-stage process:

 ∑ an inquiry to determine whether the allegation or related issue warrants further investigation;